twolfson/nightlife/cities/california_san-francisco.md

 - Bar is packed but there is room to move away from it
 - Medium sized venue

+### 111 Minna
+- Art gallery with nice bars
+- No cover
+- Sometimes has a live band

 ## 715 Harrison Street
 - Still need to visit
 - Looks very mega club oriented